avdol0521/live-breh/content/h4k2liv3/Task files/nmap.md

 			- args are separated with commas
 			- list of scripts and their arguments: https://nmap.org/nsedoc/
 	- can also get help about specific scripts with `--script-help <script-name>`
+	- finding scripts:
+		- a list of scripts are stored in the script.db file located in `/usr/share/nmap/scripts/script.db`. can grep specific service related scripts from that :D